sebastiannordby/lead-time-calculator/README.md

      - Can use models from Shared-folder

 LeadTimeCalculator.API.Domain.Tests.Unit:
-- Should not contain any mocking
+- Should only mock if dependend upon other contexts

 ## TODO